All posts

 QBO has four ways to get a transaction into the For Review tab:

-1. Live bank feed.QBO connects to your bank via Intuit's aggregator and pulls transactions automatically.
+1. Live bank feed.QBO connects to your bank via Intuit's aggregator (a mix of MX, Plaid, and direct Open Banking rails depending on region) and pulls transactions automatically.
 Fast when it works.
 Brittle when it doesn't.
 Coverage is excellent in the US and Canada, partial in the UK and Ireland, and patchy elsewhere in Europe.

 2. .qbo file (Web Connect / OFX 1.0.2).
 The format QuickBooks itself uses for bank-feed downloads.
-Plain text under the hood, but with structured fields that QBO understands without a column-mapping step.
+Plain text under the hood, with structured fields — BANKID, ACCTID, CURDEF, and per-transaction FITIDs — that QBO consumes without a column-mapping step.

 3. .qfx file.Quicken's OFX dialect.
 QuickBooks Online accepts it for completeness; functionally interchangeable with .qbo for our purposes.